 - Think of some questions to ask at the end of the interview.

-If you’re applying from outside the Netherlands, the interview might be via Skype or FaceTime.
+If you’re applying from outside the Netherlands, the interview might be online.
 Don’t panic.
-Treat it as a normal face-to-face interview – so dress formally, for example – and prepare well beforehand.
+Treat it as a normal face-to-face interview – so dress formally, for example, and follow the interview tips above – and prepare well beforehand.

 - Make sure the background looks business-like and that your face is well lit.